counseling & career center

 Click here for information about the Career and Technical Education programs here at ROHS and at OSTC.

-Work-Based Learning - As a senior in a CTE program, students have to opportunity to in or out of school, earning credits and wages.
+Work-Based Learning - As a senior in a CTE program, students have to opportunity to work in or out of school, earning credits and wages.
 Check out this brochure to find out more.

 Contact Mr. Surdenick in the SSC for more information about the exciting opportunities offered at your local Technical Campus.
 Click on the pictures for links to each program.